SecretSurfSpot/CV/README.md

 #### Analytical

-Throughout my software testing consultant career, as well as at Makers, I’ve been required to break down ‘challenges’ and arrive at a satisfactory ‘solutions’.
+Throughout my software testing consultant career, as well as at Makers, I’ve been required to break down ‘challenges’ and create satisfactory ‘solutions’.

 Whilst performance testing Aviva’s web service gateway, I was given a complex load profile from the architects.
 Utilising a selection of existing test scripts, tailoring some new ones, and using ‘if’ and ‘while’ statement logic, I was able to successfully simulate the require load.